HMC and underdamped Langevin united in the unadjusted convex smooth case

-In particular, in the case where $1-\eta^2 = \gamma \delta K$ for $\gamma$ large enough, we see that $\mathrm{Var}_M(\mu_s) \leqslant C(d+N_b)$ where $C$ only depends on $m,L$ and $\gamma$.
+In particular, in the case where $1-\eta^2 = \gamma \delta K$ for $\gamma$ large enough, we see that $\mathrm{Var}_M(\mu_s) \leqslant C(d+\mathrm{V}_b )$ where $C$ only depends on $m,L$ and $\gamma$.

 Notice that, under Assumption~\ref{Assu:mLb}, the vector field $\bar b(x) = \mathbb E_{\omega}(b(x,\theta))$ is such that the ODE $\dot x_t = \bar b(x_t)$ satisfies $|x_t| \leqslant e^{-mt}|x_0|$ for all $t\geqslant 0$, and thus the flow admits a unique fixed point, namely there exists a unique $x_*\in\R^d$ such that $\bar b(x_*)=0$.
-In particular, $N_b$ is smaller than the variance of $b(x_*,\theta)$.
+In particular, $\mathrm{V}_b $ is smaller than the variance of $b(x_*,\theta)$.

-\new{Finally, Theorem~\ref{thm:crude} and Proposition~\ref{prop:risque_quadra} only give the convergence of the algorithm to its biased equilibrium $\mu_s$.
-Hence, in order to obtain non-asymptotic efficiency bounds, it remains to control the error between the marginal $\pi_s$ and the target measure $\pi$.
+\new{Finally, Theorem~\ref{thm:crude} and Proposition~\ref{prop:risque_quadra} only give the convergence of the algorithm to its biased equilibrium $\tilde \mu_s$.
+Hence, in order to obtain non-asymptotic efficiency bounds, it remains to control the error between the marginal $\tilde \pi_s$ and the target measure $\rpi$.
 However, once a Wasserstein contraction as in Corollary~\ref{Cor:contraction} is obtained, a bound on the invariant measures easily follows from a finite-time bound (see Section~\ref{section:erreurNum}).
-The fact that such bounds can be obtained uniformly over cases ranging from $K=1$ to $K=O(\delta^{-1})$ is clear since it follows from the fact that the damping term does not induce any error.
-Moreover, in practice, when using an MCMC integrator, one is mainly interested in computing $\pi(f)$ for a small number of functions $f$ and thus the main question is to control the weak error on the invariant measure, which can be reduced by using e.g. Richardson-Romberg interpolations (in term of the time-step $\delta$ or of the variance of the stochastic gradients), based on Talay-Tubaro expansions, see e.g. \cite{Bach,DurmusRomberg,Jourdain}.
-This is independent from the question of the long-time convergence of the chain which is the main topic of this work.
-As a consequence, regarding the numerical error, we simply state for completeness the following result, which is a consequence of Corollary~\ref{Cor:contraction} and of the standard numerical analysis of the Verlet scheme.
-Other considerations on the numerical error (in particular the error due to the stochastic gradient, as in \cite{TTV,VZT}) are postponed to future works.
+The fact that such bounds can be obtained uniformly over cases ranging from $K=1$ to $K=O(\delta^{-1})$ is clear since it follows from the fact that the \new{randomization} step does not induce any error.